SNTag/.dotfiles/emacs-26.2/readme.md

 Borg-Collective (my nickname for my mode configuration organization).
 Names of the Borg-Collective files indicate what it contains.

+**NOTE** Org-babel is currently disabled.
+It is a work in progress, and is interfering with non-programming org-mode config settings.

 ## Build focus